antononcube/HowToBeADataScientistImpostor-book/README.md

     - doing data analysis, and

-    - explanations fundamental Machine Learning (ML) algorithms.
+    - explanations of fundamental Machine Learning (ML) algorithms.

-3. Then we give practical know-how for tackling certain ML problems variations of which often occur.
+3. Then we give practical know-how for tackling certain ML problems.
+   Variations of those problems often occur in "real life."

 4. Finally, we show some "shock and awe" projects.